Quick, write an email.

 Reading constantly sharpens your writing skills.

-My nightstand, living room table, living room TV stand, reading room, office… constantly feature a pile of books.
+My nightstand, living room table, living room TV stand, reading room, office… constantly feature a pile of books I have my nose in.

 I’m always taking the time to read.
 This helps me so much.

-Pick up a newspaper or magazine, join a book club or subscribe to newsletters online and actually take the time to read them.
+Subscribe to your favorite blog, grab a newspaper or magazine, join a book club and take the time to read them.
 Exposing yourself to a wide variety of styles broadens your understanding of structure and how other writers choose to express themselves.

 Try reading things that you like and don’t like and identify those reasons.
 What draws you to the lists section of McSweeney’s?
 Finding out why you like something will set you up to create work that you value.